karkirowle/karkirowle.github.io/_publications/icassp_2021_dysarthric_vc.md

 ---
-title: "Rapid development of voice conversion for dysarthric speech"
+title: "An objective evaluation framework for pathological speech synthesis"
 collection: publications
 permalink: /publication/icassp-2021-dysarthric-vc
 excerpt: 'This paper is about the rapid develeopment of voice conversion for dysarthric speech'